 You often see the $100/hive profit number when discussing profit per hive numbers, but your mileage will vary depending on your business model.
 As I’ve mentioned early in this article your best option if you want to become profitable is to diversify.
 I would not recommend just relying on honey production as your sole profit center.

-The current honey prices for both retail and wholesale are listed below.
-This is the US national average number which is tracked at www.honey.com
+The current US national average honey prices for both retail and wholesale are listed below.

 US Average Retail price is between $7.88 to $8.09 per pound.